jgerstmayr/EXUDYN/docs/RST/Examples/openAIgymNLinkContinuous.rst

    #
    #+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+   #NOTE: this model is using the stable-baselines3 version 1.7.0, which requires:
+   #pip install exudyn
+   #pip install pip install wheel==0.38.4 setuptools==66.0.0
+   #      => this downgrades setuptools to be able to install gym==0.21
+   #pip install stable-baselines3==1.7.0
+   #tested within a virtual environment: conda create -n venvP311 python=3.11 scipy matplotlib tqdm spyder-kernels=2.5 ipykernel psutil -y

    # import sys
    # sys.exudynFast = True #this variable is used to signal to load the fast exudyn module